Learning One Representation to Optimize All Rewards: Extended Results: Approximate Solutions and General Goals

-We now prove existence of an exact solution for finite spaces if the representation dimension $d$ is at least $\#S\times \#A$.
+\paragraph{Existence of exact $FB$ representations in finite spaces.} We now prove existence of an exact solution for finite spaces if the representation dimension $d$ is at least $\#S\times \#A$.
 Solutions are never unique: one may always multiply $F$ by an invertible matrix $C$ and multiply $B$ by $(\transp{C})^{-1}$, see Remark~\ref{rem:normB} below (this allows us to impose orthonormality of $B$ in the experiments).

 The constraint $d\geq \#S\times \#A$ can be largely overestimated depending on the tasks of interest, though.
 For instance, we prove below that in an $n$-dimensional toric grid $S=\{1,\ldots,k\}^n$, $d=2n$ is enough to obtain optimal policies for reaching every target state (a set of tasks smaller than optimizing all possible rewards).